-With indoor attractions in the Barracks museum complex and the art exhibitions at the Watchtower, Granary and Gymnasium galleries, along with a calendar of theatre, cinema and music events at the Maltings, any wet-weather days will not dampen Berwick’s appeal.
+With indoor attractions in the Barracks museums and the art exhibitions at the Granary and Gymnasium galleries, along with a calendar of theatre, cinema and music events at the Maltings, any wet-weather days will not dampen Berwick’s appeal.
 Attractions have seasonal opening hours, so please check the individual attraction pages for details.

 We also have family activities in and around town, with swimming pools, soft play, tennis courts, parks, beaches, a pottery and craft activity centre to entertain the little ones.

 Check out our events pages for festivals and other events which may coincide with your stay.

 With the new Berwick Hoppa Bus it is now easier than ever to get around town.
 From Berwick Holiday Park to Tweedmouth West End, the service operates on a 'hail and ride' basis allowing visitors to hop on and off wherever it is safe to do so.

 In easy travelling distance, and on one of our bus routes, you can visit towns and villages on the Northumberland coast and inland towards the hills, as well as over the Border into Scotland.